hxyconan/landscape_homework/index.md

 Ref: https://www.realestate.com.au/property//13-parry-st-putney-nsw-2112

 #### If we will not build infinity pool or glass edge pool.
-Instead, water fall feature on the pool side water also nice.
+Instead, water fall feature on the pool wall also nice.
 We can see such water feature from dining room

 ![image](backyard/pool_side_water_feature.jpg)